MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-getdevicegammaramp.md

 The <b>GetDeviceGammaRamp</b> function gets the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/wcs/g">gamma ramp</a> on direct color display boards having drivers that support downloadable gamma ramps in hardware.

+> [!IMPORTANT]
+> We strongly recommend that you don't use this API.
+Use of this API is subject to major limitations.
+See [SetDeviceGammaRamp](nf-wingdi-setdevicegammaramp.md) for more information.

 ## -parameters